 (with David Fortunato and Laron K. Williams)

-American Journal of Political Science, forthcoming
+American Journal of Political Science, Early View: 1-15.

 We argue that economic and political integration lead voters' political preferences toward cross-national convergence.
 Analyzing data on voter preferences across 30 European democracies from 1976 to 2022, we measure the similarity of preference distributions across each pair of state-years, documenting an average increase in similarity over time.
 We then model these similarities statistically and find that greater similarity and complementarity in economic production, and, co-participation in the European Union and the Eurozone are associated with increasingly similar voter preferences.
 The argument and analyses broaden our understanding of political implications of globalization and also provide a theoretical and empirical foundation for two growing literatures: one on the cross-national diffusion of parties' strategies and one on the political implications of macroeconomic stimuli such as trade shocks or banking crises.